Sammy seeks apology from teammates for racist nickname; Ishant's 2014 post confirms it was used

 Sammy demanded an apology from his teammates, asking them to reach out to him.
 "All those who used to call me that, you guys know yourselves...
 Reach out to me, let's have a conversation.
 Because, if it was in any way, shape or form what Minhaj said it meant, I'm very disappointed," he said.
 "I will be messaging those people.
 You guys know who you are.
 I must admit, at the time in which I was being called that, I did not know what it meant," he added.

-Ishant, in another past Instagram post, had described Sammy has one of the best human beings he knows and also a close friend..
+Ishant, in another past Instagram post, had described Sammy has one of the best human beings he knows and also a close friend.
+Sammy's West Indies teammate Chris Gayle had also spoken about facing racist jibes during his T20 stints globally.
+The campaign against racism has picked up globally following Floyd's death at the hands of a white police officer.
+The incident has led to violent protests in the US.

 ALSO READ